Excess Skin After Weight Loss

 When first consulting, preparing for, and during the early recovery phase after weight loss surgery, most people are focused mostly on doing everything they need to do in order to lose weight and become healthier.
 And that’s where your focus should be!

 Sometimes, even with very successful weight loss, there can be unexpected things that come up that maybe you weren’t prepared for or hadn’t thought about.
 One such issue that can occur is excess or loose skin after significant weight loss.
+Extra skin is a common side effect of major weight loss and may impact both physical comfort and body image.

 Since we want to be totally open and honest about all things related to weight loss surgery at Birmingham Minimally Invasive Surgery, we will tackle this subject in this article.
 The possibility of excess or loose skin is nothing to fear!